omgitsads/Aranea/README.md

 # WHAT IS IT?

+**Noun.** *Aranea* - a genus of orb-weaving spiders including common garden spiders and barn spiders

-Aranea is a node.js powered web spider, i made it to learn the ropes. it requires 'request' and 'jsdom' and at the moment only pulls back all the links on the first page.
+Aranea is a node.js powered web spider, i made it to learn the ropes.
+At the moment only pulls back all the links on the first page.
 Not very useful huh?

 # USAGE